Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Updated .
 What changed?

 Losing your job is scary, there’s no doubt about it.
-But just know that you’re not alone, and there is support out there for you.
-We’ve put together a list of ways you can get help, in the hope it’ll make these tough times a little easier.
+Just know that you’re not alone, and there is support out there for you.
+We’ve put together a list of ways you can get help, in the hope it makes these tough times a little easier.

 Check if you are eligible for government support

 WINZ can give you emergency financial support if you’ve been affected by the coronavirus and are struggling to support yourself or your family.
 You can also take advantage of MoneyTalks, a free and confidential service that offers help for money management.